byoda/blocksocial/README.md

 If you have access to a webserver then you can upload the yaml file there.
 Alternatively, you can email the YAML file to steven+byomod@byoda.org and I will host it for you under https://byomod.org/lists/your_blocklist.yaml.

+In any case, ping me about your list so I can include it in the list-of-lists at https://byomod.org/lists/list-of-lists.json